thewml/website-meta-language/src/BUGREPORT.md

 2. Directly write an E-Mail to shlomif@shlomifish.org or see https://www.shlomifish.org/me/contact-me/ .

-Go to a system from where you can send E-Mail and manually send one directly to sw-wml@engelschall.com.
 Please include at least the output of `wml -V3`.